edgeimpulse/expert-projects/eeg-data-machine-learning-part-3.md

 ---
-description: Use a consumer-grade EEG device to control and manipulate a computer application, select letters, choose images, and communicate via thought.
+description: Use a consumer-grade EEG device to control and maneuver a small autonomous robot via brain activity and machine learning.
 ---

 # Using EEG Data and Machine Learning to Navigate a Robot